BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Programs/Package-Automation/Shipments-To-Timezones/README.md

     Say "Remote" RemoteDateTime

 Where values passed to the DTADJUST routine are pulled from a SHIPRULE table, and affect the timing of package shipments to the destination.

-    /*
-    **remoteTimeZone** a Timezone value, listed among those presented by the **TimeTestAvailableTimezones.py** program.
+- **remoteTimeZone** a Timezone value, listed among those presented by the  **TimeTestAvailableTimezones.py** program.

-    **remoteTime** the earliest time of the day when shipping is allowed.
+- **remoteTime** the earliest time of the day when shipping is allowed.
 The time is given in the hh:mm:ss format for the remoteTimeZone

-    **DaysIncrement* a number of days (0 to any integer) designating required full days to delay package shipments from the package execution date and tim.
+- **DaysIncrement** a number of days (0 to any integer) designating required full days to delay package shipments from the package execution date and tim.

-    */
+## Supporting Folder items

 **DTADJUST.rex** - this REXX routine can be called with variables extracted from a SHIPRULE row, and will return local date and time values to be entered onto the Trigger file for a shipment.
 This REXX calls the **TimeZoneConvert.py** python program, and provides local date and time values for a shipment to the Destination.
 The time zone for the local date and time values are given according to the localTimezone as defined in **TimeZoneConvert.py**.